nimblenitin/Freestyle-Jobs-Jenkins/README.md

 1. Create a repository with Java code.
 - Write a simple java code and initialise Git in local repository.
-- Push the java file to a remote Github repository
+- Push the .java file to a remote Github repository

 2.Create a freestyle build job in Jenkins
 - In Jenkins create a new item as a freestyle job and add the Github repository URL